|

 Thus, the quaternary system is a very handy system for seeing whether a

-number is divisible by 2, 4 or 8 -- much handier than the
+number can be divided by 2, 4 or 8 — much handier than the denary

 Yet, when it is divisibility by 3 and by 9 we are after (something for